Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Reciprocal Reward Influence

-In practice, we approximate this by regressing towards the Q-value while masking out $a_i$ from the joint state-action input.
-The concept of marginalizing out an agent's action as a baseline to quantify influence has also been used to define 1-step adversarial power \citep{li_benefits_2023}, which estimates the maximum reduction in agent $i$'s expected reward that can be achieved by agent $j$'s action by taking the minimum over $a^j \in A$ in Equation \ref{vi}.
-Similarly, Counterfactual Multi-Agent policy gradients \citep[COMA]{foerster_counterfactual_2017} marginalizes out a single agent's action to assess the advantage (i.e., influence) of that agent's selected action relative to the counterfactual on-policy return \textit{ceteris paribus}, which is a special case of $VI_{i|j}$ where $i=j$ (Equation \ref{coma}).
+In practice, we approximate this by regressing towards the $Q$-value while masking out $a_i$ from the joint state-action input.
+Marginalizing out an agent's action to quantify influence is a common paradigm in MARL, having also been used to define 1-step adversarial power \citep{li_benefits_2023}, which estimates the maximum reduction in agent $j$'s expected reward that can be achieved by agent $i$ as the minimum $V I_{i|j}^\pi(s, \boldsymbol{a})$ over all $a^i \in A$.
+Similarly, Counterfactual Multi-Agent policy gradients \citep[COMA]{foerster_counterfactual_2017} marginalizes out a single agent's action to assess the advantage (i.e., influence) of that agent's selected action relative to the counterfactual on-policy return \textit{ceteris paribus}.
+Note that the COMA advantage function [Equation \ref{coma}] can be expressed a special case of $VI_{i \mid j}^{\boldsymbol{\pi}}\left(s, \boldsymbol{a}\right)$ where $i=j$.